DePINNetwork/dcrypt/CONSTANT_TIME_POLICY.md

 # Constant-Time Implementation Policy

-This document outlines our policy for ensuring cryptographic operations in dcrypt-primitives are resistant to timing side-channel attacks.
+This document outlines our policy for ensuring cryptographic operations in dcrypt are resistant to timing side-channel attacks.

 ## Requirements